 Completing the Trip

 While there are tons of options to consider when shopping around for travel reward cards, it’s best to look for the card that matches your habits.
-By identifying the features of a card that matter the most to you, you’ll be able to save money when planning your future trips.
+By identifying the features of a card that matter the most to you, you’ll be able to save money as you plan your future trips.

 Have you ever used a travel rewards card?
 If so, which card did you use, what was your experience like, and what do you wish you had known before signing up?
 Let us know in the comments below, and remember to check out our how-to guide on saving up for your next journey.